About Wayne County

 You can register to vote in Wayne County through the Wayne County Clerk's office at 18 South Main Street in Loa, or online at vote.utah.gov, Utah's official voter registration portal.
 Registration must be completed at least seven days before an election, though same-day registration is available at early voting locations and on Election Day.
 All registered voters in the county automatically receive mail ballots for each election, and you can also request absentee ballots for special circumstances by contacting the County Clerk at (435) 836-2731.

-Property records in Wayne County can be searched through the Wayne County Recorder's Office at 18 South Main Street, Loa, phone (435) 836-2765, or through the this jurisdiction Assessor's Office at (435) 836-1319.
+Property records in Wayne County can be searched through the Wayne County Recorder's Office at 18 South Main Street, Loa, phone (435) 836-2765, or through the local Assessor's Office at (435) 836-1319.
 The county offers an online GIS parcel viewer and property search tool where you can look up deeds, ownership information, assessed values, tax records, liens, and mortgages by parcel number, owner name, or address.
 Many recorded documents are available for viewing online, and certified copies can be requested from the Recorder's office for statutory fees.

 Birth and death certificates for Wayne County events can be requested from the Wayne County Clerk's Office at 18 South Main Street, Loa, phone (435) 836-2731, or from the Utah Office of Vital Records and Statistics in Salt Lake City.
 The fee is $25 for the first certified copy and $18 for additional copies ordered simultaneously.
 Processing typically takes 2-4 weeks for mail requests, though in-person requests at the county office may be fulfilled immediately if the records are available.
 Online ordering is available through the state health department website at health.utah.gov/vitalrecords or through VitalChek with additional service fees.